The Pennsylvania State University (or you may also refer to it as Penn State) is a public research university.

 Graduate degree programs available at Penn State World Campus cost more per credit or semester.

-Like when applying to a physical college or university, the first step you need to take if you are applying to Penn State World Campus and want to get financial aid is to fill out the FAFSA.
+When applying to a physical college or university, the first step you need to take if you are applying to Penn State World Campus and want financial aid is to fill out the FAFSA.

 Besides federal aid, you may also apply for various Penn State World Campus scholarships.